programminghistorian/jekyll/lessons/index.md

 Linked Open Data
 ---------------
 Many research datasets are published as Linked Open Data, a format that allows flexible querying and interlinking of complex sources.
+Get an introduction to manipulating these databases by working with some real-world examples.

 <ul class="lesson-images">
   <li>